-The Office of Graduate Studies is administratively located in the Division of Academic Programs and Curriculum, which coordinates graduate and undergraduate programs and student academic services.
+The Office of Graduate Studies is administratively located in the Office of the Vice President for Research.

 The goal of graduate study is to develop a student's potential for original research, scholarship, creative expression, and professional success.
 It actively involves creative and scholarly pursuits that foster knowledge and professional skills and prepares graduate students for roles as thought-leaders and stewards of their disciplines and professions.